trackBrows/Wingy/README.md

 ## Wingy

-This is a Simple Http proxy util
+This is a Simple Network Debug util

-User can Setup Http proxy In a easy way
+User can Setup Network Proxy In a easy way

-Support Https
+Support Most Proxy and Methods

-Support Delay test
+Support NetWork Speed Test

 ### Support or Contact